jlevesy/kudo/README.md

 ### Using the Development Environment

-The folowing command line spins up a k3d cluster, provision necessary resources and install your current tree version of kudo in the cluster.
+The following command line spins up a k3d cluster, provision necessary resources and install your current tree version of kudo in the cluster.

 ```bash
 make run_dev